rgaignoux/Minesweeper/README.md

 You can start a new game by pressing the « smiley » button

-# To start a new game
+# To start a game

 ```
 python3 main.py